nakerin7588/RoboticsDev/README.md

     After run this command the robot on rviz will move to the target and end-effector/target ball will show together.

+    **If last target is not reach and you change mode to inverse kinematic mode to bot will move to that target first.**

     <p align="center"><img src="images/ik_move.gif" alt="Image Description" /></p>

     <p align="center"><img src="images/ik_move_terminal.gif" alt="Image Description" /></p>